McGowens leads Pitt past NIU 59-50 - WHIZ News

-Pitt trailed at halftime and for more than 25 minutes of the contest, but came through late when McGowens hit a 3-pointer from the Pitt logo at the center of the court to put the Panthers up by seven points with under a minute to play.

-McGowens finished 7 of 13 from the floor and 4 of 8 from 3-point range, where he was the only Panthers player to make a basket.
-The rest of Pitt’s players were 0 for 9.
+“I was going through a slump,” he said.
+“It felt good to get out of that.
+I think it was just that we had a run at the end at that shot was the shot that sealed it.”

+After trailing for more than 25 minutes, Pitt (8-3) finished the game on a 15-0 run over the final 6:11.
+The Huskies missed their final 11 field goal attempts.

-The Huskies built a lead, thanks to the play of senior guard Eugene German, who scored 18 points on 7-of-18 shooting and was 4 of 12 from behind — and at times way behind — the 3-point arc.
+Northern Illinois (6-5) built a lead thanks to the play of senior guard Eugene German, who scored 18 points on 7-of-18 shooting and was 4 of 12 from behind — and at times way behind — the 3-point arc.
 Northern Illinois shot 40% from 3-point range.

-NIU extended its lead to seven in the second half before Pitt head coach Jeff Capel switched to a matchup zone that shut down the Huskies’ offense.
-Pitt (8-3) finished the game on a 15-0 run over the final 6:11 and the Huskies (6-5) missed their final 11 field goal attempts.
+That slowed down in the second half, thanks to a change in Pitt’s defense to a matchup zone with a focus on German.

+“I thought us changing to zone took some of his driving away,” head coach Jeff Capel said.
+“I thought it broke their rhythm a little bit and maybe more importantly, it gave us confidence again.”

 BIG PICTURE